ben181231/pWar/README.md

 Installation
 ----------------
+Please refer to the following steps to install and run the game on your server:
 1. rename 'config_template.js' to 'config.js' and make your own configuration
-2. install all required modules 'sudo npm install'
+2. install all required modules with 'sudo npm install'
 3. launch server by 'node server.js'

 You need Nodejs and Mongodb to host the server of the game.
 Make sure your config.js file matches with your Mongodb configuration, especially database and user.